Rsantct/pe.audio.sys/README.md

 IIR DRC can be used through by the provided Ecasound add-on script, then bypassing the convolver stage above.

-A multipoint measured based FIR DRC correction software is available [here](https://github.com/Rsantct/DRC).
+A multipoint measure based FIR DRC correction software is available [here](https://github.com/Rsantct/DRC).